taiman9/Machine-learning/SVM/README.md

-Please view the 'SVM.pdf' file for assignment details.
+Please view the *SVM.pdf* file for assignment details.